-- Keystone Hills Area with an approved Area Structure Plan will have an estimated 12,000 jobs when built out in the communities immediately - Aurora Business Park, a planned business park with 183 developable acres of land, is located 4 km west of Calgary International Airport. - 3 The newly expanded international airport has 23,000 employees today, and is expected to increase to 35,000 by 2076 and will be connected to the Green Line by a future - The Centre City including downtown Calgary sees the highest employment density in the city.
-Centre City is home to 156,500 jobs today and is expected to grow to 200,000 jobs by 2076. - Much of the success and high LRT ridership (285,000 trips per week day on the current Red and Blue LRT lines) is attributable to the high concentration of jobs in - Within 10 minutes walk of Highfield station, there will be over 7,100 industrial jobs once the Green Line is fully constructed making Highfield Station the highest employment area on the Green Line corridor, outside - Quarry Park is now home to major corporate head offices such as Imperial Oil.
+- Keystone Hills Area with an approved Area Structure Plan will have an estimated 12,000 jobs when built out in the communities immediately east and west of Green Line LRT. - Aurora Business Park, a planned business park with 183 developable acres of land, is located 4 km west of Calgary International Airport. - The newly expanded international airport has 23,000 employees today, and is expected to increase to 35,000 by 2076 and will be connected to the Green Line by a future airport line - The Centre City including downtown Calgary sees the highest employment density in the city.
+Centre City is home to 156,500 jobs today and is expected to grow to 200,000 jobs by 2076 - Much of the success and high LRT ridership (285,000 trips per week day on the current Red and Blue LRT lines) is attributable to the high concentration of jobs in Centre City. - Within 10 minutes walk of Highfield station, there will be over 7,100 industrial jobs once the Green Line is fully constructed making Highfield Station the highest employment area on the Green Line corridor, outside of downtown. - Quarry Park is now home to major corporate head offices such as Imperial Oil.
 The surrounding area currently employs over 7,600 people, and will see a total of 16,000 jobs by 2076. - South Health Campus with 2,800 employees today, is expected to grow to 5,100 employees by 2076.